hustcer/nushell.github.io/.ebook-pub/commands/metadata_set.md

 ## Signature

-`> metadata set --datasource-ls --datasource-filepath`
+`> metadata set --datasource-ls --datasource-filepath --content-type`

 ## Parameters

 - `--datasource-ls`: Assign the DataSource::Ls metadata to the input
 - `--datasource-filepath {path}`: Assign the DataSource::FilePath metadata to the input
+- `--content-type {string}`: Assign content type metadata to the input

 ## Input/output types: